Back to alternative careers

-An outdoor clerk is employed by a solicitors' firm to assist with court-related matters.
-Typical tasks may include:
+Outdoor clerks used to be employed by a solicitors' firm to assist with court-related matters.
+However, due to cuts in legal aid the role has slowly disappeared.
+Typical tasks may have included:

 A costs lawyer is a specialist lawyer who deals with all aspects of legal costs.
 They’re often employed where there’s a need to recover costs between the parties in litigation, either by justifying the costs or seeking to reduce the costs claimed against a party.